 Linton J. Childs

-LINTON J. CHILDS is a partner in the firm’s Chicago office and is co-leader of the firm’s Accountants/Professional Service Firms Liability practice group.
-Linton has more than 20 years of experience representing major accounting firms and their partners in litigation and government investigations, including jury trials in state and federal court and several lengthy arbitration proceedings.
-He has extensive experience representing clients in securities class actions brought under Section 11 of the Securities Act of 1933 and Section 10(b) of the Securities and Exchange Act, in professional negligence actions, including actions brought by former clients, the FDIC and other receivers, bankruptcy trustees, liquidating trusts, and creditors, and in a variety of investigations by the SEC’s Division of Enforcement, the FDIC, State Boards of Accountancy, and other government agencies.
+LINTON J. CHILDS is a partner in the firm’s Chicago office.
+Linton has more than 25 years of experience representing major accounting firms and their partners in litigation and government investigations, including jury trials in state and federal court and several lengthy arbitration proceedings.
+He has extensive experience representing clients in securities class actions brought under Section 11 of the Securities Act of 1933 and Section 10(b) of the Securities Exchange Act of 1934, in professional negligence actions, including actions brought by former clients, the FDIC and other receivers, bankruptcy trustees, liquidating trusts, and creditors, and in a variety of investigations by the SEC’s Division of Enforcement, the FDIC, State Boards of Accountancy, and other government agencies.
 Among other issues, he has handled matters involving accounting for loan loss reserves, real estate valuation, revenue recognition issues, valuation of inventory, the recording of impairment charges, pension accounting, supplier rebates, accounting for net operating losses, and testing of internal controls.
 He is the former co-chair of the Accountants Liability Subcommittee of the Professional Liability Litigation Committee of the American Bar Association’s Section of Litigation.

 Linton also has extensive experience representing issuers, mutual funds, officers and directors, underwriters, and broker-dealers in federal securities litigation brought under the 1933 Act and the 1934 Act, as well as defending claims for breach of fiduciary duty and claims brought under other state law theories.
 He has also represented public companies, officers and directors, and investment banks in several shareholder actions challenging the fairness of proposed mergers and acquisitions and the adequacy of disclosures made in proxy statements, tender offers, and other disclosure documents.